oroinc/documentation/user_guide/user_management_overview.rst

 Administrative Structure
 ------------------------

-The lowest element of the administrative structure is a ***user***.
-This is a a person, group of people or a third party system with a specific set of credentials (login and password).
+The lowest element of the administrative structure is a **user**.
+This is a person, group of people or a third party system with a specific set of credentials (login and password).

 Any amount of users can be created within one OroCRM system.

-Users can be united into ***business units***.
+Users can be united into **business units**.
 Any amount of users can be assigned to a business unit.
 One user can belong to several business units.

 Each business unit can also have child sub-units.
-A business unity that has child sub-units is their *parent* business unit.
-One parent business unit and its sub-units are jointly addressed as a ***division***.
+A business unit that has child sub-units is their *parent* business unit.
+One parent business unit and its sub-units are jointly addressed as a **division**.

-The highest element of the structure is ***organization***.
+The highest element of the structure is **organization**.
 It represents a real enterprise, business, firm, company or another organization, two which the users belongs.

 .. note::